 - March 15, 2020 and then on a weekly basis until our April 30 deadline.

-You will hear from us approximately two weeks after the review date following submission of both your application and your Administrative Support Form.
+You will hear from us approximately two to three weeks after the review date following submission of both your application and your Administrative Support Form.

 Should you be accepted, you will be expected to attend one of three similarly structured SEED New Leaders Weeks.
 Your application indicates the location and date of the week you want to attend.
 We will announce the 2020 dates shortly.